-Just outside of Beecher’s, Rory explained a bit abou the architecture of the surrounding buildings and some fun facts about the neighborhood.
+Just outside of Beecher’s, Rory explained a bit about the architecture of the surrounding buildings and some fun facts about the neighborhood.
 We walked towards Union Square Market, which had some great local vendors selling food, crafts, and more.
 This was a place we also returned to after the Flatiron Food, History, and Architecture Tour was over.
 We browsed the offerings from the vendors and bought some soap, fresh fruit, and pastries.

 Our last stop on the tour was for dessert.
 I learned that Bread’s Bakery had won many pastry awards – best chocolate chip cookie, best chocolate babka, and best chocolate rugelach.
 To be honest, I had never even heard of a babka or a rugelach, but that’s what food tours are all about – to try new things!
 We tasted the mini chocolate rugelach, which was this light, flaky croissant shaped pastry filled with Nutella.
 It melted in my mouth!
 Our whole family loved it so much, we bought 4 more for later.
 In hindsight, I should have tried the cookie and the babka since this bakery has some of the best desserts in NYC.
 That’s ok, I have Bread’s Bakery saved on my Google Maps as a place to return to.

 Overall, our experience touring through NYC like a local was wonderful.
 Not only was everything we tried delicious, but we really did learn so many facts about the history of the Flatiron District and New York City in general.
 Rory, our tour guide, was very thoughtful with our kids, entertaining, and knowledgeable.
 The NYC Like a Local Flatiron Food, History, and Architecture tour was a great way to spend three hours.
 We left with an appreciation of the neighborhood, some historical facts, a satisfied stomach.

 I would only recommend a food tour for families if their kids love to eat.
 Otherwise, the cost wouldn’t be worth it for young kids or picky eaters.
 If you’re visiting for a weekend, check out this